 1. You Are the Master of Your Domain

 The best part of owning your own place is the fact that you don’t need permission from someone else to do certain things.
-Being a homeowner means you can have pets, guests, you can redecorate or renovate as much as you like, without having to get permission from a landlord.
+Being a homeowner means you can have pets and guests, and you can redecorate or renovate as much as you like without having to get permission from a landlord.
 Some landlords don’t allow pets in their apartments or have a strict guest policy, and some don’t want any significant changes done to their property by a tenant.
 When you own your own home, you can do whatever you want, for the most part - some structural changes are illegal, so make sure you consult city laws and regulations in that case.

 2. You Won’t Have to Move Again - Unless You Want to